According to the Safer at Home orders, teams will be allowed to train and play in games

 - Masks are required for anyone that is not directly involved with athletic activity – coaches, injured players, etc.

-- Anyone not directly involved in the training session will not be allowed in the complex (near training fields) –
+- Anyone not directly involved in the training session will not be allowed in the complex (near training/practice fields)

-- We are limiting who is near the training fields
+- We are limiting who is near the training/practice fields

-- Social distancing between families is required in parking lots
+- Social distancing between different households is required in parking lots

 - Required Sanitizer stations throughout the complex and restrooms